bio-tools/ToolDog/doc/source/installation.rst

 Pip
 ---

-You can use pip to install ToolDog:
+You can use pip to install ToolDog of the latest stable version:

 .. code-block:: bash